Greeku Veerudu

-Greeku Veerudu is a 2013 Telugu-language romantic drama film directed by Dasaradh.
+Greeku Veerudu is a 2013 Telugu-language romantic comedy film directed by Dasaradh.
 The film stars Nagarjuna and Nayanthara, with music composed by S. Thaman.
 It was dubbed into Tamil and Malayalam as Love Story and into Hindi as America V/s India.

 Plot

 Chandu, a self-made and ruthless businessman in New York, runs a successful event organising agency with the help of his uncle Sundar and friends Bharath and Maya.
 Despite his professional success, Chandu rejects the concept of relationships and family, engaging in casual affairs with multiple women.
 Maya, secretly in love with him, marries an elderly wealthy doctor, Kamaraju, with the intention of robbing him.
 After divorcing Kamaraju and securing his money, Maya is heartbroken when Chandu dumps her and plans revenge.

 Maya manipulates a business agreement between Chandu and another businessman, PR, regarding a charity event.
 The agreement stipulates that if the event fails, PR can recover the full consignment amount.
 When the show fails, PR demands payment, putting Chandu in financial trouble.
 Desperate for money, Chandu decides to visit his grandparents in India, whom he has not seen in years.

 In India, Chandu reflects on his past.
 His father, Sanjay, had married an NRI woman against the wishes of his father, Ramakrishna Prasad, leading to his expulsion from the family.
 After Sanjay's death, Ramakrishna Prasad invited his daughter-in-law to return to India.
 Chandu witnesses his mother’s refusal to remarry, as she still mourns Sanjay, and she advises him to avoid relationships to prevent pain.

 At the airport, Chandu meets Sandhya, a compassionate doctor volunteering at the Make-A-Wish Foundation.
 She helps terminally ill children fulfill their last wishes.
-Chandu befriends Sandhya, who is his co-passenger to India.
+Chandu befriends Sandhya, who is also travelling to India on the same flight.
 Upon arrival, Chandu learns that his family is financially dependent on Ramakrishna Prasad, with his nephews incapable of managing the affairs.
 To avoid complications, Chandu falsely claims to be married, planning to access 250 million from his father's trust, which requires proof of marriage for Chandu's wife to become a trustee.

 Chandu asks Sandhya to pretend to be his wife to secure the funds, promising to sponsor three children from the Make-A-Wish Foundation.
 She agrees, and over time, Chandu develops genuine feelings for her, believing she is the reason for his transformation in views on family.
 A fake marriage is arranged to facilitate the transfer of funds and appoint Sandhya as a trustee.
 However, Chandu feels guilty and confesses the truth to Ramakrishna Prasad before leaving with Sandhya.
 Moved by Chandu's sincerity, Ramakrishna Prasad forgives him, signaling his acceptance of Chandu despite their past.
 Sandhya returns to New York without giving Chandu a chance to propose.